Globalkmaria/netflix_clone/README.md

 ## Description

-- Page is like this...
+- Project looks like this!
   <br/>
   <img src="./src/img/page.png" width="300">
 - If you click an image, it opens up a trailer that comes from youtube.